Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description specifies a specific action ('Load and return') and resource ('project's user research V2 store'), detailing contents like observations, findings, personas, and quantitative metrics.
-It distinguishes from sibling tools by contextualizing its use with compose and other research tools.
+The description explicitly states the verb ('Load and return') and the resource ('project's user research V2 store'), listing specific components like observations, findings, personas, etc. It clearly distinguishes from siblings like analyze_design or compose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.